-The company's operations expose it to a variety of financial risks that include the effects of changes in credit risk, liquidity risk and interest rate cash flow risk.
+The company's operations expose it to a variety of financial risks that include the effects of changes in credit risk and liquidity risk.
 The company has in place a risk management programme that seeks to limit the adverse effects on the financial performance of the company by monitoring levels of debt finance and the related finance costs.